 Targeted student support

-The English as an Additional Dialect (EALD) program supports students from culturally and linguistically diverse backgrounds who are learning English as an additional language/dialect.
+The English as an Additional Language or Dialect (EALD) program supports students from culturally and linguistically diverse backgrounds who are learning English as an additional language or dialect.
 It also covers the Intensive English Language program (IELP) and the New Arrivals program (NAP).

 Students with special needs and learning difficulties may require learning programs to support their literacy and numeracy development.